All Products

-JindoRuntime is the execution engine of JindoFS developed by the Alibaba Cloud E-MapReduce (EMR) team.
-JindoRuntime is based on C++ and provides dataset management and caching.
-JindoRuntime also supports Object Storage Service (OSS).
+JindoRuntime is the execution engine of JindoFS, developed by the Alibaba Cloud E-MapReduce (EMR) team and implemented in C++.
+It provides dataset management and caching for Object Storage Service (OSS) data within a Kubernetes cluster.
 Alibaba Cloud provides cloud service-level support for JindoFS.
-Fluid enables the observability, auto scaling, and portability of datasets by managing and scheduling JindoRuntime.
-This topic describes how to use JindoFS to accelerate access to OSS.
+Fluid manages and schedules JindoRuntime to deliver observability, auto scaling, and dataset portability.

 Prerequisites

-If you have not installed the cloud-native AI suite, enable Fluid acceleration when you install the suite.
-For more information, see Deploy the cloud-native AI suite.
+• If the cloud-native AI suite is not installed, enable Fluid acceleration when you install the suite.
+See Deploy the cloud-native AI suite.

-If you have already installed the cloud-native AI suite, go to the Cloud-native AI Suite page of the ACK console and deploy the ack-fluid component.
+• If the cloud-native AI suite is already installed, go to the Cloud-native AI Suite page in the ACK console and deploy the ack-fluid component.

-A kubectl client is connected to the ACK Pro cluster.
-For more information, see Connect to a cluster by using kubectl.
+• A kubectl client connected to your ACK Pro cluster.
+See Connect to a cluster by using kubectl.

 Step 1: Upload data to OSS